-Do you need an EIN for your private practice?
+Do you need an EIN for your therapy practice?

 Business entities such as corporations, partnerships, and LLCs are required by law to obtain an EIN.
 If you are a sole proprietor, you are not required to obtain one and can use your Social Security Number (SSN) instead.
 However, it can be advantageous to get an EIN.

 Regardless of whether or not you are a sole proprietor, you must obtain an EIN in order to do the following:

 - Hire new employees